the-lean-crate/criner/criner/README.md

 ## Lessons learned

 * futures::ThreadPools - panicking futures crash only one thread
-* long-running futures need error and potentially panick recovery.
+* long-running futures need error and potentially panic recovery.
 Futures has a panick catcher that could be useful.
 * async_std channel blocks if there is no receiver, which can definitely byte you if your processors are down.

 ### When migrating to Sqlite